ncrmro/website/public/posts/2019_03_10_new-site-stack.md

 ---
 slug: new-site-stack
-title: "New site stack"
+title: New site stack
-date: "2019-03-09"
+date: 2019-03-09
-description: "We take a look at the process and technology behind this site."
+description: We take a look at the process and technology behind this site.
 tags: technical
 ---